Young Artists Program

 Working with living composers

-Each young performer is paired with a young composer, who writes a chamber piece to be performed by the young artists and Salastina musicians.
+Each young performer or ensemble is paired with a young composer, who writes a chamber piece to be performed by the young artists and Salastina musicians on our annual Sounds Local concert.

 Occasionally, Salastina commissions works from professional composers especially for students.
 (Watch this live performance clip of a world premiere, commissioned specifically for young artists.)